apiwitp2070/InfraDB/README.md

 - Create and update GitHub repository secrets.
 With status tracking, skipping empty values option.

+### Cloudflare

+- Create Cloudflare R2 buckets from a single dashboard and automatically enable the dev domain.

 ## Getting Started

 ### Prerequisites

 - Node.js 20 or later (Older version is not tested but might work).
-- A GitLab personal access token and a GitHub PAT with access to the repositories.
+- A personal access token for service you want to use with required permission scope.

 ### Running Development Server